Lesley Orr

 Tim Waters

 With over 30 years of bicycle industry experience as an Entrepreneur, Training Instructor, Consultant, and avid cyclist, I am interested in expediting the connectivity of the Rogue River Greenway to the existing chosen cities along the river.
 I am also interested in keeping the Greenway clean, safe and accessible for everyone in the community to use.
-I have participated in and will continue to participate in the Ride The Rogue event, which is a great way to gather the community and raise funds for the Rouge Greenway Trail.
+I have participated in and will continue to participate in the Ride The Rogue event, which is a great way to gather the community and raise funds for the Rogue River Greenway Trail.